-\$ rmlint large\file\cluster/ -U --xattr-write # first run. \$ rmlint large\file\cluster/ --xattr-read # second run.
+''' $ rmlint large_file_cluster/ -U --xattr-write # first run. $ rmlint large_file_cluster/ --xattr-read # second run. '''

--U --write-unfinished Include files in output that have not been hashed fully (i.e. files that do not appear to have a duplicate).
-This is mainly useful in conjunction with --xattr-write/ read.
+-U --write-unfinished Include files in output that have not been hashed fully, i.e. files that do not appear to have a duplicate.
+Note that this will not include all files that rmlint traversed, but only the files that were chosen to be hashed.

+This is mainly useful in conjunction with --xattr-write/read.
 When re-running rmlint on a large dataset this can greatly speed up a re-run in some cases.
+Please refer to --xattr-read for an example.